Knicks cruise past Thunder 119-97 after shaky start

 The Knicks overcame the deficit by forcing 18 turnovers while committing just 10 of their own.
 New York also outrebounded Oklahoma City 45-40 and grabbed seven more offensive boards than the Thunder.

+“Obviously, we started the game slowly,” Knicks coach Tom Thibodeau said.
+“That was a big concern, particularly with the early start.
+But we responded well after that, and I thought we played strong in the second half.
+I thought our willingness to share the ball, once we got our defense going, it got us into the open floor and we were able to get some good scoring opportunities.”

 The Knicks were coming off their worst defensive performance of the season, a 134-101 loss to the Milwaukee Bucks on Thursday.
-They responded, following the challenging first quarter, by holding the Thunder to just 42.4% from the floor in the last three periods.
+Following a challenging opening quarter, the Knicks held the Thunder to just 42.4% from the floor in the last three periods.

+“In Milwaukee, we weren’t really us,” Barrett said.
+“We didn’t feel like we played as hard as we could.
+Today, we just tried to show who we are.
+Just be tough on both ends of the floor.”

 The Thunder, missing leading scorer Shai Gilgeous Alexander, started fast with Luguentz Dort scoring eight of his 14 points in the first frame.